-From Sold-Out Arenas To Tea Ceremonies: We Sit Down With Beyonce’s Former Lead Guitarist Bibi McGill To Talk All Things Wellness
+INTERVIEW: From Sold-Out Arenas To Tea Ceremonies, Beyonce’s Former Lead Guitarist Bibi McGill Talks All Things Wellness

 Sitting on the lush, green grass underneath an enormous oak tree, the warmth and zeal emanating from Bibi McGill is inspiring and infectious.
 One of those multi-faceted female talents, Bibi is many things to many people.
 Perhaps best known as Beyonce’s lead guitarist and music director from 2006 to 2014 (who can forget her incredible solo from Beyonce’s spectacular Super Bowl Halftime performance), it is the calm serenity of her presence, luminescent spiritual influence, and deep-rooted connection to the earth that this avid yogi is lauded for.
 A music producer, DJ, and serial entrepreneur with a former line of kale chips who leads traditional tea ceremonies wherever she roams, Bibi came through Hong Kong to take part in The Garden Gathering, a retreat celebrating the feminine spirit in nature.
 Green Queen had the opportunity to sit down with Bibi to talk about the importance of staying balanced and her path to discovering the art of tea.